dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

     GET /api/tracker/events?orgUnit=DiszpKrYNg8&program=lxAQ7Zs9VYR&idScheme=Attribute:Gq0oWTf2DtN

-Retrieve events with specified Organisation unit and Program, and use UID as identifier scheme for orgUnits, Code as identifier scheme for Program stages, and _Attribute:Gq0oWTf2DtN_ as identifier scheme for the rest of the metadata with assigned attribute.
+Retrieve events with specified Organisation unit and Program, and use UID as identifier scheme for organisation units, Code as identifier scheme for Program stages, and _Attribute:Gq0oWTf2DtN_ as the identifier scheme for the rest of the metadata with assigned attributes.

     GET /api/tracker/events?orgUnit=DiszpKrYNg8&program=lxAQ7Zs9VYR&idScheme=Attribute:Gq0oWTf2DtN
       &orgUnitIdScheme=UID&programStageIdScheme=Code